semaphoreci/semaphore/docs/docs/using-semaphore/tests/test-reports.md

 ### Step 2 - Publish {#step2}

-The publish step uploads all report files to the [artifact store](./artifacts).
-This is accomplished using the `test-results` tool which is part of the _Semaphore toolbox_.
+The publishing step uploads all report files to the [artifact store](../artifacts).
+This is accomplished using the `test-results` tool, which is part of the [Semaphore toolbox](../../reference/toolbox).

-Assuming the file is called `report.xml`, you can publish the report with the following command, which runs only if the file exists.
+Assuming the file is called `report.xml`, you can publish the report with the following command.

 ```shell
 [[ -f report.xml ]] && test-results publish report.xml
 ```

-To simplify this step, you can add a [pipeline epilogue](./pipelines#settings) to run the publish command after every job ends.
+To simplify this step, you can add a [pipeline epilogue](../pipelines#settings) to run the publish command after every job ends.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">